apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-zk.md

 We are now all set to deploy the application locally.

-### Running Wikipedia application
+### Running the Wikipedia application

 In order to run the application, we will use the *run-wikipedia-zk-application* script.

 {% highlight bash %}
-deploy/samza/bin/run-wikipedia-zk-application.sh
+./deploy/samza/bin/run-wikipedia-zk-application.sh
 {% endhighlight %}

 The above command executes the helper script which invokes the *WikipediaZkLocalApplication* main class with the appropriate job configurations as command line arguments.
 The main class is an application wrapper